mainwp/mainwp/readme.txt

 = 2.0.15 - 5-14-15 =
 * Added: Update Plugs in bulk action on the Manage Sites page
 * Added: Update Themes bulk action on the Manage Sites page
-* Added: Actions column in the Mange Sites table
+* Added: Actions column in the Manage Sites table
 * Added: New documents to the  Documentation page
 * Added: Support for translation for missed strings
 * Added: Invitation for review on WordPress.org messages
 * Added: New links to the Shortcuts widget
 * Added: New checks to the Server Information page
-* Added: Support for the upcoming extension
+* Added: Support for the upcoming Extension
 * Fixed: Multiple PHP Warning
 * Fixed: Multiple spelling errors
 * Fixed: Individual site Require backup before upgrade settings bug
 * Updated: Required values on the Server Information page
 * Updated: Layout of the Server Information page
-* Updated: Layout of the Manage Sites table top navigation
+* Updated: Layout of the Manage Sites tabletop navigation
 * Updated: Layout of the Install Plugins page (install process screen)
 * Updated: Layout of the Install Themes page (install process screen)
 * Updated: Plugin CSS style
 * Updated: Form fields labels
-* Updated: Layout of the bulk extension installing process screen
+* Updated: Layout of the bulk Extension installing process screen
 * Updated: Extensions sub-menu (removed the "MainWP" and "Extension" from menu items)
 * Updated: Individual site Require backup before upgrade setting
 * Removed: Unnecessary checks from the Server Information page

 = 2.0.14 - 4-28-15 =
 * Added: OpenSSL Notification and the SSL Verify option for Extension site connection
-* Fixed: Issues with some updates on Extensions page
+* Fixed: Issues with some updates on the Extensions page
 * Fixed: Issue deleting Child sites from Dashboard when the Child plugin disabled or removed
 * Fixed:  PHP Warning
 * Updated: Plugin install page layout